Travels with My Hat is a memoir of my adventures as a travel writer

-WHEN I WOULD THINK, WELL THIS IS WHAT I’VE COME TO SEE AND THE PHYSICAL, AND AT TIMES THE PSYCHOLOGICAL, DEMANDS OF THE EFFORT TO GET HERE HAVE BEEN MORE THAN WORTH IT.
+WHEN I WOULD THINK, WELL THIS IS WHAT I’VE COME TO SEE AND THE PHYSICAL AND AT TIMES THE PSYCHOLOGICAL DEMANDS OF TRAVEL TO GET HERE HAVE BEEN MORE THAN WORTH IT.

 Australian photojournalist and author.
 Used London as a base for nearly forty years while freelancing in the Middle East, Arabian peninsular, Africa and South Asia.
 Have written and illustrated more than a dozen books and travel guides.
 Operates a well regarded religious images stock photo library: www.worldreligions.co.uk.
 Live in Leura in the Blue Mountains outside Sydney.